A Curiosity Learning Labs Product

 The Umaki

-The Umaki were the original Builders of Worlds — the ancient creators who built Abakhi's great systems before The Great Unravelling.
-The player is a new Umaki: an outsider who has crossed through the portal to continue their legacy.
+The player is a new Umaki: an outsider who has crossed through the portal to continue the ancient legacy.
 Fully customisable: skin tone, face, hair, and elemental sigil markings earned by restoring each realm.
 No fixed gender.

 🦎